MUYUTwilighter/potbreaker-fabric/readme.md

 ## Introduction

-When a player breaks a decorated pot, the item in the pot will be *USED* automatically.
+When a player breaks a decorated pot receiving redstone power, the item in the pot will be *USED* automatically.

 For example, if the decorated pot contains a pig spawn egg

 ![](http://muyucloud.cool:22222/mod/pot_breaker/1.png)

-When a player breaks the pot with tools included in tag `#minecraft:decorated_pot_tools`, the spawn egg will be used on the block under the pot, which summons a pig
+When a player breaks the pot by hand with tools included in tag `#minecraft:decorated_pot_tools`, or using projectiles, the spawn egg will be used on the block under the pot, which summons a pig

 ![](http://muyucloud.cool:22222/mod/pot_breaker/2.png)

+And don't forget to explore more fun!

 ## Config